fxp-jim/HorizonDocs/docs/Add a Customer's Payment Record.md

 For **ACH**:
 1. Choose between **Checking** and **Savings.**
 2. Fill in the **Payment Info**, including the **routing number** and **account number**.
 You can also include a **memo** for additional notes.
-3. Click **confirmed** to verify your payment details.
+3. You have the option to [confirm your payment record](Sales%20Order%20>%20Confirm%20a%20Customer's%20Payment%20Record.md).
-	Note: Once your details have been confirmed, you cannot undo changes in your payment record.
 4. Click **Process ACH Payment** to proceed with the payment.
 5. Select  **Save and Close** to save changes.
 Otherwise, click **Cancel Payment.**

 For **Card**:
 1. **Enter Payment Info** including **card type,** **expiration,** **card number.** You can also add **memo** for additional notes.
-2. Click **confirmed** to verify your payment details.
+2. You have the option to [confirm your payment record](Sales%20Order%20>%20Confirm%20a%20Customer's%20Payment%20Record.md).
-	Note: Once your details have been confirmed, you cannot undo changes in your payment record.
 3. Click **Process Payment** to proceed with payment.
 4. Click **Save and Close** to save changes.
 Otherwise, click **Cancel Payment.**

 For **Check:**
 1. **Enter Payment Info**, i.e., **check #**.
-2. Click **confirmed** to verify your payment details.
+2. You have the option to [confirm your payment record](Sales%20Order%20>%20Confirm%20a%20Customer's%20Payment%20Record.md).
-	Note: Once your details have been confirmed, you cannot undo changes in your payment record.
 3. Click **Save and Close** to save changes.
 Otherwise, click **Cancel Payment.**